Online Doctor of Education in Education Administration

 Take the Next Step

-To apply to the online Doctor of Education in Education Administration program, you must hold a conferred master’s degree from an accredited college or university (or the international equivalent).
+To apply to the online Doctor of Education in Education Administration program, applicants must hold a conferred master’s degree from an accredited college or university (or the international equivalent) in education or a closely related field (per program guidance).
 Applicants should have an undergraduate GPA of at least 3.0 or a graduate GPA of 2.8.
-Admissions to the online Doctor of Education in Education Administration are selective.
-To be considered, you must have a conferred master’s degree from an accredited institution.

 Application Process